sameer/spuri_io/blog/Enumerating Lattice Points in a Hypersphere.md

 #### Time analysis

-Finding all the lattice points in an n-dimensional hypercube is O(n) due to the requirement of taking the floor and ceiling of the corners.
-Counting the lattice points in a hypercube thus also takes O(n) time.
+Finding all the lattice points in an n-dimensional hypercube takes O(n) time.
+There are always only 2 corners for a hypercube, but the number of floor and ceiling operations increases linearly in higher dimensions.

 ### Hyperspheres: much harder

-Counting the lattice points inside a hypersphere is not as simple.
+Enumerating and/or counting the lattice points inside a hypersphere is not as simple.
 Consider the 2D case, known as the [Gauss circle problem](https://en.wikipedia.org/wiki/Gauss_circle_problem):

 `Graphics[{Red, Disk[{0, 0}, 10], Black, Point /@ Tuples[Range[-10, 10], 2]}]`